 Check out this short video I made showiung the process from start to finish!!

 This is where I am so far with the CAT HOTEL!
 This is a of an early 1900's Hotel Lobby.

 Here is a detailed image showing me painting the foliage above the swinging doors.

 Here is a close up of the wall sconces.
 I made them bronze on a rustic wood backing.

 Above is a close-up of the chandelier!
 I love painting lighting.
 Shiny glass and metal with soft glow of light is very fun to draw and paint.

 Painting fabrics like rugs and runners is also fun to paint.
-This picture shows the detail of the fabric and dry hay on the floor.
+This picture shows the detail of the fabric.

 Here are four distinctive textures all painted close to each other.
 The metal Spittoon, wood column and table, dried hay on the floor and the fabric of the rug.